Amber Heard ruined Johnny Depp’s life and drove him “completely crazy,” says actor’s friend

 Keep reading: They prepare documentary series about relationship and divorce of Johnny Depp and Amber Heard

-Labor is the star of The Young Scissorhands – 91% are the ones who have suffered the most, as they were fired from major franchises such as Pirates of the Caribbean: The Curse of the Black Pearl – 79% or Fantastic Animals: The Crimes of Grindelwald – 48%.
-To the protagonist of London Fields – 0%, meanwhile, has done very well in regards to his career as part of the DC Extended Universe, however, he is the one who has carried the most negative comments from Depp fans.
+At work, the star of The Young Scissorhands (91%) is the one who has suffered the most, as he was fired from major franchises such as Pirates of the Caribbean: The Curse of the Black Pearl (79%) or Fantastic Animals: The Crimes of Grindelwald (48% ).
+The protagonist of London Fields (0%), meanwhile, has done very well in regards to her career as part of the DC Extended Universe, however, she is the one who has loaded with the most negative comments on the part from Depp fans.

 Although it seems that in the last lawsuits things have improved for the also musician, this is far from over, and it is growing even more as a show.
 A few weeks ago it was confirmed that a documentary was in development that addressed the entire scandal and the legal process of the ex-partner, which will be carried out by Discovery.
 For this investigation, which will be screened in several episodes, not only archival documents or hard data have been used, but also interviews.